zainnadeem/objc-BlackJack-ios-0616/README.md

 Now that we've taught our `FISBlackjackPlayer` class how to play Blackjack, let's set up the game.
 As you may infer from how we set up the class file, it's the game that will be responsible for holding the deck and dealing the cards to the two players `house` and `player` (in Blackjack, all players play individually against the house).

 1. Start by overriding `FISBlackjackGame`'s default initializer (`init`).
-It's properties should be set to:
+Its properties should be set to:
   * a default instance of `FISCardDeck`,
   * an instance of `FISBlackjackPlayer` with the name `@"House"`, and
   * an instance of `FISBlackjackPlayer` with the name `@"Player"`.
-  **Advanced:** *You may change the name of the player to your own name if you wish, just be sure to edit the test file to expect a string containing your name instead of* `@"Player"` *so that it will still pass.*

 2. Next, write the implementations for `dealCardToPlayer` and `dealCardToHouse`.
 They should use `FISCardDeck`'s `drawNextCard` method to get the next card from the `deck`, and use `FISBlackjackPlayer`'s `acceptCard:` method to pass the card to the respective player.

 3. Write the implementation for `dealNewRound`.
 This is the first deal of a new game which provides two cards to each player.
-Remember that cards should be dealt one at a time to all players in a round. (**Hint:** *Can you use a loop with two iterations to avoid repeating your code?*).
+Remember that cards should be dealt one at a time to all players in a round.

 4. Now write the implementations for the `processPlayerTurn` and `processHouseTurn` methods.
 In blackjack, a player may hit (get dealt a new card) if they have not busted nor stayed.
-But, they may *choose* to either hit or stay. (**Hint:** *Can you use the boolean values owned by the player and the house to evaluate their permission to hit?
+But, they *choose* to either hit or stay. (**Hint:** *Can you use the boolean properties of the player and the house to evaluate their permission to hit?
 Also, remember that we set up a* `shouldHit` *method on the player class.*)

 5. Now write the implementation for the `houseWins` method.
 This returns a boolean of whether or not the house has won (you may treat a "push", which is when both the player and the house have blackjack hands, as a loss for the house).
 Keep in mind that if the house has busted, the player wins.
 If the player has busted, then the house wins.
 And the player only wins with a score that *exceeds* the house's score (the house wins ties).

 6. Write the implementation for `incrementWinsAndLossesForHouseWins:`.
 Evaluate the argument boolean.
 If the house has won, then add one to the house's `wins` property and to the player's `losses` property.
 However, if the house has **not** won, then add one to the house's `losses` property and to the player's `wins` property.
 Add an `NSLog()` message for each case so you can see the result of the hand in the debug console.

 7. At this point, all of the tests should be passing.
-You've written all the logic for the individual steps of playing Blackjack.
+You've written all the logic for the individual steps of playing Blackjack!
 Now, put them together inside the `playBlackjack` method.
   * Start by resetting the deck and telling the players to start a new game.
   * Then, deal a new round (`dealNewRound`).
   * Since some Blackjack rules allow a hand limit of five cards, create a loop with a maximum of three iterations.
 Within the loop, give the player its turn, and then the house.
 Keep in mind that as soon as the player or the house busts, the round is over.
-Detect a bust after each dealt card by evaluating the `busted` property for the player or the house respectively. **Hint:** *Use the* `break;` *keyword to escape a loop without escaping the method.*
+Detect a bust after each dealt card by checking the `busted` property for the player or the house respectively. **Hint:** *Use the* `break;` *keyword to escape a loop without escaping the method.*
   * After the loop ends, evaluate the winner by calling the `houseWins` method and use the `incrementWinsAndLossesForHouseWins:` to keep the tally of the rounds.
   * Finally, use a pair of `NSLog()`s to print the descriptions of `player` and `house` to the console.